SueMottet/PyBer_Analysis/README.md

 ### Resources
 - Software: Python 3.6.1, Jupyter Notebook, Pandas, Matplotlib
-## Visualization of Ride Share Data Results
+## Analysis Results for Ride Share Data
 1. Total rides for each city type:
    * Rural total rides = 125
-   * Suburban toal rides = 625
+   * Suburban total rides = 625
    * Urban total rides = 1,625
-3. Total drivers for each city type:
+2. Total drivers for each city type:
    * Rural total drivers = 78
    * Suburban total drivers = 490
    * Urban total drivers = 2,405
-5. Total fares for each city type:
+3. Total fares for each city type:
-   *
+   * Rural total fares = $4,327.93
+   * Suburban total fares = $19,356.33
+   * Urban total fares = $39,854.38
-7. Average fare per ride for each city type is calculated
+4. Average fare per ride for each city type:
+   * Rural average fare per ride = $34.62
+   * Suburban average fare per ride = $39.50
+   * Urban average fare per ride = $16.57
-8. Average fare per driver for each city type
+5. Average fare per driver for each city type
-9. Format summary DataFrame
-   * Formating

-### Summary DataFrame
+   * Rural average fare per ride = $34.62
+   * Suburban average fare per ride = $39.50
+   * Urban average fare per ride = $16.57

+A summary visualization of these result is shown here:

 ![ride-share data summary image](/Resources/pyber_summary_dataframe.png)

 ### Pivot table
+The pivot table shows fares by date by city type and shows that on many dates there were no fares in the rural and suburan city types

 ![ride-share pivot table image](/Resources/pivot_table.png)

 ### Resampling
+The resampling of the fares by date by city type to look at the data by week allows for seeing the trends for each ctiy more clearly as well as help provide a cleaner comparison fo the fares across the city types
 ![ride-share pivot table image](/Resources/resampling.png)

 ### Multiple-line chart